postlund/pyatv/docs/development/scan_pair_and_connect.md

 as you can shorten the feedback loop, since scanning can be avoided.
 But be warned.

-A service is by default *enabled*, meaning that pyatv will try to connect to the service when {% include api i="pyatv.conncet" %} is called.
+A service is by default *enabled*, meaning that pyatv will try to connect to the service when {% include api i="pyatv.connect" %} is called.
 It is possible to add a service but not connect to it by setting `enabled` to `False`:

 ```python